Chris Oyakhilome: Ministry and theology

+Upon graduating in 1987, Oyakhilome established Christ Embassy in Lagos.
+As of February 2023, there were BLW Campus Fellowships and Christ Embassy Churches in higher institutions and major cities around the world.
+The church runs an "International School of Ministry" and operates a global prayer network.
+His ministry has expanded to include the "Inner City Mission" for humanitarian aid and the "Volunteer Medical Corps."

 Oyakhilome's ministry began while he was a student on campus at Ambrose Alli University.
 As an undergraduate, he founded a youth ministry called Youth For Christ, which became the largest fellowship at Bendel State University.
-In one of his services, Oyakhilome gave an account of how the Vice Chancellor at the time attended his service once on Campus.
+In one of his services, Oyakhilome gave an account of how the vice chancellor at the time attended his service once on Campus.

-Upon graduation in 1987, he started a church in Benin City and in 1989 established Christ Embassy, centred in Lagos.
-As of February 2023, there were BLW Campus Fellowships and Christ Embassy Churches in higher institutions and major cities around the world.
-Oyakhilome's ministry has spread to the United Kingdom, the United States, Ghana and South Africa, and has "healing school" sessions in South Africa, Lagos, and Canada.

 Christ Embassy is a Pentecostal church, formerly known as Believers' Love World Incorporated.
-It follows an American megachurch model of large auditoria and stresses success and material blessing.
-Congregational spaces are reserved for worship and not for community engagement work, and has been criticised for "opulence amid poverty".
+It has been described as following an American megachurch model of large auditoria and stresses success and material blessing, and has been criticised for "opulence amid poverty".
 Oyakhilome's teaching is that prosperity is a blessing of God.
-This prosperity theology encourages followers to give money as seeds, teaching that those who donate to his ministry will also be rewarded with wealth and health and escape poverty.
+Oyakhilome's church encourages followers to give money as seeds, teaching that those who donate to his ministry will also be rewarded with wealth and health and escape poverty.
 He has responded to criticism of this aspect of his ministry, stating that, "True prosperity comes from spiritual growth and adherence to God's principles, not mere material accumulation."

 Oyakhilome also founded a Christian-based television network, which broadcasts worldwide from Africa.
 Oyakhilome also hosts Higher Life conferences in Nigeria, Ghana, South Africa, the UK, the US, and Canada, and organised the Night of Bliss South Africa event at the FNB Stadium in Johannesburg.
 Oyakhilome also operates an International School of Ministry, which held one of its Ministers' Network Conferences in 2016 with 5,000 ministers in attendance from 145 countries, in Johannesburg, South Africa.

 He runs an online prayer network using social media to send messages to Christians in several countries and operates a smartphone messenger called KingsChat.
 In 2015, Oyakhilome was given an honorary doctorate from Ambrose Alli University and Benson Idahosa University.
-In 2017, Oyakhilome, in partnership with Benny Hinn, created the Christian cable channel LoveWorld USA.
+In 2017, in partnership with Benny Hinn, he created the Christian cable channel LoveWorld USA.

-Oyakhilome has hosted several online programs, including five editions of the Global Day of Prayer with Benny Hinn, with the first edition published on 27 March 2020.
-Today, his ministry has a digital currency called Espee that members can use to make different transactions.